ghc/ghc/docs/users_guide/using-optimisation.rst

     Syntactically top-level bindings are also usually excluded (since they may be numerous), but ``-fno-max-relevant-bindings`` includes them too.

-.. ghc-flag:: -fmax-valid-substitutions=⟨n⟩
-    :shortdesc: *default: 6.* Set the maximum number of valid substitutions for typed holes to display in type error messages.
-    :type: dynamic
-    :reverse: -fno-max-valid-substitutions
-    :category:

-    :default: 6

-    The type checker sometimes displays a list of valid substitutions for typed holes in error messages, but only up to some maximum number, set by this flag.
-Turning it off with ``-fno-max-valid-substitutions`` gives an unlimited number.

 .. ghc-flag:: -fmax-uncovered-patterns=⟨n⟩
     :shortdesc: *default: 4.* Set the maximum number of patterns to display in